 Zimbabwe alleges 2nd American illegally hunted lion

-HARARE, Zimbabwe (AP) — Now there are two: Zimbabwe accused a gynecological oncologist from Pennsylvania on Sunday of illegally killing a lion in April, adding to the outcry over a Minnesota dentist the African government wants to extradite for killing a well-known lion named Cecil in early July.
+HARARE, Zimbabwe (AP) — Now there are two: Zimbabwe accused a Pennsylvania doctor on Sunday of illegally killing a lion in April, adding to the outcry over a Minnesota dentist the African government wants to extradite for killing a well-known lion named Cecil in early July.

-Greenhouse gas: Obama to order steeper cuts for power plants
+Climate change: Obama orders steeper cuts from power plants

 US, Egypt resume formal security talks with Kerry visit